 When a call arrives, the automated system answers immediately with a customized greeting that reflects your business name and brand voice.
 The system identifies the caller through phone number lookup, checking for existing customer records or previous interaction history that provides context for the conversation.

 Based on detected intent and gathered information, the system either handles the request directly or routes the call appropriately.
-Straightforward requests like appointment booking, FAQ answers, or message taking get resolved immediately through automated workflows.
-Complex situations requiring human judgment trigger escalation to live agents or appropriate staff members with full context about the caller's needs.
+Straightforward requests like appointment booking, FAQ answers or message taking get resolved immediately through automated workflows.
+Complex situations requiring human judgment route to live receptionists or appropriate staff members with full context about the caller's needs.

 Key features:

 Best for: Businesses needing professional service that scales with growth.
-Particularly valuable for operations managers overseeing multiple locations, professional services partners managing high-value clients, and small business owners requiring a consistent customer experience without staffing reception positions.
+Particularly valuable for operations managers overseeing multiple locations, professional services partners managing high-value clients, law firms requiring specialized intake workflows, and small business owners requiring a consistent customer experience without staffing reception positions.

 Why it leads: Smith.ai doesn't force the choice between human warmth and tech efficiency.
-AI handles routine inquiries while live agents manage complex situations seamlessly.
-This hybrid approach bridges the gap between virtual receptionists and automated services, combining both capabilities into a single integrated solution.
+AI handles routine inquiries — typically resolved in two to three minutes — while live agents manage complex situations seamlessly.
+Twenty-five percent of AI-first calls involve a live agent, demonstrating the hybrid model in practice.
+This approach bridges the gap between virtual receptionists and automated services, combining both capabilities into a single integrated solution with white-glove onboarding support and per-call pricing transparency.

 AbbyConnect centers its service on live virtual receptionists, supported by AI that enhances rather than replaces human interaction.
 North America-based agents personally handle inbound calls, follow custom scripts, and provide bilingual English-Spanish support.
 Behind the scenes, AI assists with transcription, summaries, and routing.